WrenMcQueary/inner_wilds/README.md

 1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/#next-steps), a Python package manager.
 2. Open a terminal at this repository's root.
 3. Run `uv sync` to create a Python virtual environment and install all Python dependencies.
-4. Run `source .venv/bin/activate` to activate the environment.
-On Windows systems, you may need to run `source .venv/Scripts/activate` instead.
+4. If you're on Linux or macOS, run `source .venv/bin/activate` to activate the environment.
+On Windows systems, you'll need to run `.venv\Scripts\activate` instead.
 5. Run `python3 main.py` to launch the game.

 ## How to play